kouge0510/three-dofs-parallel-palletizing-robotic-arm-with-single-eye-camera/README.md

 ## Overview

 This project is a three-axis parallel robot arm equipped with a suction cup as the end-effector, controlled via an electromagnet valve.
-The system runs on a Linux-based environment and introduces several advanced features:
+The system runs on a Linux-based environment and introduces several advanced
+And I really think National University Internet of Things Design Competition is such a stupid ass that invited a lot of freshman to be the judge.Such a funny story !
+## features:

 - **Arduino**: Controls the suction cup and electromagnet valve.
 - **Embedded Development Board**: Handles the motion control of the arm.